Harpenden Public Halls

 - Post Diagnosis Management

 - Palliative Care

 There will be a chance to meet the specialists and learn more about patient care and caring for the carers with exhibitors from local and national care providers.
 Tea & coffee available on arrival.
-Parking available in Tesco's car park opposite the Civic Centre.
+The venue is wheelchair accessible.

 £10 per person

 The Hospice of St Francis offers a hand in the darkness to over 2,000 local people, helping them to live their precious lives well.
 We love what we do and we love your support too.
 Every penny is needed to do what we do.

 Clinical Director of Sutton Health and Care; and Elderly care services Epsom and St Helier's Trust.
 MBBS, FRCP, Msc Clin Gerontology

 Tammy has been the Dementia Lead Clinician at two Acute trusts over the last 15 years and developed processes for screening assessment investigation and signposting of patients with cognitive impairment- as well as leading on local implementation of national Audit Dementia.
 At West Herts Hospital, Tammy set up the Bluebell ward for patients with cognitive impairment and behavioural distress: this ward won a national award for Compassionate Care in 2016.

 Medical Director and Deputy CEO at The Hospice of St Francis